marcelduin/Micrio.Blogpost.wasm-v3/README.md

 ![The backwards compatibility JS](img/compatible.png)

-### But...
-ES6

-When putting everything together (the ES6-compiled JavaScript, the Wasm base64 and the compatibility loader), **Internet Explorer refused to run the file**.
+However, when putting everything together (the ES6-compiled JavaScript, the Wasm base64 and the compatibility loader), **Internet Explorer refused to run the file**.
 Because it had unknown JavaScript syntax (ES6) in it further on, it refused to parse the file as a whole and wouldn't even execute the simple backwards compatibility trick at the top.

-This was kind of a big deal.
-Because this meant that I would have to go back to ES5-compiled JS for 3.0, only for Internet Explorer being able to run 4 simple lines of JavaScript.

 Bummer!